Ner Israel Rabbinical College

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Ner Israel Rabbinical College are Physicians, Diagnostic medical sonographers, Aircraft pilots & flight engineers, Securities, commodities, & financial services sales agents, and Dentists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Ner Israel Rabbinical College are Magnetic resonance imaging technologists, Surgeons, Cardiovascular technologists and technicians, Economists, and Securities, commodities, & financial services sales agents

-The most specialized majors at Ner Israel Rabbinical College are Theology (8 degrees awarded).
+The most specialized majors at Ner Israel Rabbinical College are Philosophy and Religious Studies (61 degrees awarded) and Theology (3 degrees) (as of 2024).

 View Data